Parkhill’s Post Occupancy Survey Brings a Smile to ECISD’s Faces

 “It’s been a constant change over the course of the school year but a great one,” Buice Principal Alicia Press said.
 “I think it took the students about a day to adjust but parents, teachers and staff have been constantly adjusting to all of it.
 But now everyone is fully immersed in it.
 Several of them have said how they would not want to teach anywhere else or in any other way which is great and a really neat transformation to watch.”

-The results of the survey are expected to be published October 2016.
+The results of the survey were published October 2016.